napagroup/grape-ui-react/README.md

 NEED CDN HERE

 ## Getting Started
-These instructions will allow you to use the extensible 🍇UI component library in any React project.
+These instructions will allow you to use the extensible grape-ui component library in any React project.

 ### Prerequisites
 * [ReactJS](https://reactjs.org/)